 Opening times: Always open

 Wheelchair access: Wheelchair accessible toilets.
-From memory there was a bit of a steep drop from the car park down to the rock shelf, without formal paths along the creek, which would be difficult in a wheelchair.
+From memory there was a bit of a steep drop from the car park down to the rock shelf, without formal paths along the creek,

 Managing authority: Queensland Department of Environment and Science